bibymaths/perl_snippets/README.md

 Finds the longest subsequence common to two given sequences.

 ### `dna_fragment_assembly.pl`
 Reconstructs DNA sequences from smaller fragments using sequence overlaps.

+### `euclid_pdb.pl`
+Calculate and print the distances between atoms with the maximum distance for each atom in the first set relative to atoms in the second set.

 ---